 Fiber optic transmission has found a vast array of applications in computer systems.
 Some design considerations depend largely on the application.
-For certain terminal to terminal iapplication, crucial factors including maximising transmission speed and distanceahd minimising fiber and splice loss.
+For certain terminal to terminal application, crucial factors including maximizing transmission speed and distance and minimizing fiber and splice loss.
 By contrast, connector loss becomes important in local area networks that operate within buildings.
-In other systems, it is important to minimise the cost of cable, with the intention of reducing the cost ofterminal equipment.
-These system considerations make design and construction Of practical fiber optic systems a difficult task.
-Guidelinesappropriate for one system is usually not suitable for another system.
+In other Systems it is important to minimize the cost of cable, with the intention of reducing the cost of terminal equipment.
+These system considerations make design and construction of practical fiber optic systems a difficult task.
+Guidelines appropriate for one system are usually not suitable for another system.

 There are a number of essential points about fiber optics that have been mentioned throughout this report.
 As we move towards a more sophisticated and modern future, the uses of fiber optics are going to grow in all computer systems as well as telecommunication networks.
-Modern information systems handle everincreasing data loads which strain the data throughput ability of information systems.
-Designers have made significant progress in increasing processor speeds; however progress in the design of high-speed interconnection networks has lagged so much so that the most significant bottleneck in today's information systems is the low speed of communications between integrated chips.
-These low speed communications networks. consume increasing amounts of power in an effort to keep up with the faster processors.
+Modern information systems handle ever-increasing data loads which strain the data throughput ability of information systems.
+Designers have made significant progress in increasing processor speeds; however progress in the design of high-speed interconnection networks has lagged so much so that the most significant bottleneck in today's information Systems is the low speed of communications between integrated chips.
+These low speed communications networks consume increasing amounts of power in an effort to keep up with the faster processors.
 The slow communications speed is brought on by the small bandwidth available to existing communications networks based on the propagation of electrical signals through metallic lines.

-Optical interconnections offer several advantages over metallic interconnections, they include: higher bandwidth; higher interconnection densities; lower crosstalk; crosstalk which is independent of data rate; inherent parallelism; immunity from electromagnetic interference and ground loops; the ability to exploit the third dimension; lower clock and signal skew; and a higher fan-in/fan-out capability.
+Optical interconnections offer several advantages over metallic interconnections, may include: higher bandwidth; higher interconnection densities; lower crosstalk; crosstalk which is independent of data rate; inherent parallelism; immunity from electromagnetic interference and ground loops; the ability to exploit the third dimension; tower clock and signal skew; and a higher fan-in/fan-out capability.
 These advantages mean that optical interconnections have the potential to exhibit higher data rate communication, higher densities of interconnections with lower crosstalk, and lower power consumption.